2020 NFL Mock Draft: Will Tua tumble?

 possible they pass on a QB entirely.
 Georgia's Andrew Thomas or Louisville's

-Mekhi Becton would make a ton of sense here, but Tagovailoa's ability proves
+Mekhi Becton would make a ton of sense here -- and grab Jalen Hurts or another

-too enticing.
-If Tua doesn't go at 6, though, the draft could get wild.

 7. Carolina Panthers: Isaiah Simmons, LB/S, Clemson